 - VIII.
 Proration of Food Packages in VISION is not required.
 When issuing formula in VISION CPAs should perform a thorough assessment of the mother and infant dyad to determine the appropriate amount of formula to give for a partial month and full month.
 If the medical prescription for a participant's formula or WIC-eligible nutritional is less than the Maximum Monthly Allowance (MMA) for that participant's category, the food package should be tailored to follow the medical prescription and the CPA should calculate the amount of formula to give based on the prescription.
-Special formula shall be prorated according to the 'Ordering Formula from the State' policy instructions. - IX.
+Special formula shall be prorated according to the 'Ordering Formula from State' policy. - IX.
 Tailoring may be advised when food benefit issuance to the participant may give them more than they can consume i.e., in cases where a family may have access to milk or eggs. - X. WIC is not a food storage program.
 The food items provided should be used in their diets daily to help meet their nutritional needs. - XI.
 When tailoring the milk portion of the food package, use the following procedure: - a.
 Whole milk is the standard issuance for 1 year old children.
 Reduced fat (2%) milk may be issued to 1-year-old children for whom overweight or obesity is a concern by CPA discretion with documentation of medical or nutritional reason or FAFAF; reduced fat (skim/1%) milk is allowed with FAFAF only.
-Only milk products with no more than 1% milk fat are allowed for children 2 through 4 years of age and women unless they obtain a FAFAF for whole milk and are also receiving an exempt formula or WIC-eligible nutritionals, or reduced fat (2%) is authorized under the CPA's discretion who must document the medical or nutritional reason for issuance.
-Whole milk or fat reduced (2%) milk may be issued to 1-year-old children for whom overweight or obesity is a concern.
-Only milk products with no more than 1% milk fat are allowed for children 2 through 4 years of age and women unless they obtain a FAFAF for whole milk and are also receiving an exempt formula or WIC-eligible nutritionals.
-For children 2 through 4 years of age and women in Food Packages IV-VII, reduced fat (2%) is authorized under the CPA's discretion who must document the medical or nutritional reason for issuance. - a-b.
+Only milk products with no more than 1% milk fat are allowed for children 2 through 4 years of age and women unless they obtain a FAFAF for whole milk and are also receiving an exempt formula or WIC-eligible nutritionals, or reduced fat (2%) is authorized under the CPA's discretion who must document the medical or nutritional reason for issuance. - b.
 Whole fat yogurt or reduced fat yogurt may be issued to children 2 through 4 years of age and women if whole fat milk is marked on the FAFAF and a medical formula/food is issued.
 If a FAFAF is received for a 1-year old to have reduced fat milk (2%, skim/1%), whole fat or reduced fat yogurt may be issued. - c.
-Milk alternatives include: Tofu, Yyogurt, lactose-free milks, acidophilus milk, UHT, nonfat dry (powdered) milk, evaporated milk, goat's milk, buttermilk, and soy-based beverages.
+Milk alternatives include: Tofu, yogurt, lactose-free milks, acidophilus milk, UHT, nonfat dry (powdered) milk, evaporated milk, goat's milk, buttermilk, and soy-based beverages.
 (See "Foods that are Authorized" for criteria for issuing soy-based beverages for children.)
 Cheese can be substituted for milk at a rate of 1 pound of cheese per 3 quarts of milk without a FAFAF.
 In substituting 1 pound of cheese for 3 quarts of milk, the remaining 1 quart (or dangling quart) must be issued.
 One pound of cheese is the maximum allowed cheese substitution for Food Packages IV-VI, and even with medical documentation more cheese is not allowed.
 No more than a total of 4 quarts of milk may be substituted for a combination of cheese or yogurt in Food Packages IV-VI.
-Two-One and a half_pounds of cheese is the maximum allowed cheese substitution for Food Package VII (2 pounds total for FBF, 3 pounds total for FBF multiples), even with medical documentation more cheese is not allowed.
-No more than a total of 6 quarts of milk may be substituted for a combination of cheese or yogurt for women in Food Package VII.
+One and a half pounds of cheese is the maximum allowed